mbloch/mapshaper/docs/development/label-tool-design.md

   curve.
 That needs an explicit hit precedence.
 The rule the cues already imply is "what you can see is what you can grab": the anchor ring moves the point, the box or the glyphs move the text, a knot handle reshapes the path.
-- **A corner handle only styles its dot, not the curve's tangent handles.**
-  There is no way to adjust a tangent directly, by design — that is what distinguishes a curvature tool from a pen tool — but it also means a curve that the knots cannot express is not reachable.
+- **A curve the knots cannot express is not reachable.** There is no way to adjust a tangent directly, by design — that is what distinguishes a curvature tool from a pen tool — and no way to ask for a sharp vertex either (see "No corners").
+Adding a knot is the only way to change the shape.
 - **No multi-line text on a path.** `<tspan>` inside a `<textPath>` advances *along* the path rather than stacking below it, so multi-line curved text requires one offset path per line.
 Mapshaper has offset-curve machinery in